Maeror Tri

-Maeror Tri was an ambient, noise and drone music band from Germany founded in the 1980s which consisted of Stefan "Baraka H" Knappe, Martin "GLIT[s]CH" Gitschel and Helge S. Hammerbrook.
+Maeror Tri was an ambient, noise and drone music band from Germany founded in the 1980s which consisted of Stefan "Baraka H" Knappe, Martin "GLIT[s]CH" Gitschel and Helge S. Hammerbrook (a.k.a.
+Helge Siehl).

 In a way similar to Zoviet France, they used only live instruments to produce music with an enormous number of effects applied.
 They disbanded in the late 1990s after releasing a number of limited-edition records.
 They released music on labels such as Old Europa Cafe, Ant-Zen, Staalplaat, and Soleilmoon.

 Stefan and Martin continued under the name of Troum, while Helge is recording as Tausendschoen and as H.S.
 Hammerbrook.
 Stefan Knappe is also the founder and owner of Drone Records.

+History

 German band Maeror Tri was founded in April 1988 by Stefan Knappe and Helge S. Hammerbrook (in early years as Helge as Moune).

 The group consisted of three members who only used electric guitars and tons of processing devices to create their droning soundscapes.
-Their music borrowed elements from Industrial, Avantgarde, Minimalism and New Age meditation to reach a new form of transcendentalism.
+Their music borrowed elements from Industrial, avant-garde, minimalism and New Age meditation to reach a new form of transcendentalism.
 Very little is known about their origins, even the identity of the band’s members remains vague, except for Stefan Knappe, the group's spokesperson and also owner of the label Drone Records.
 Nevertheless it is for sure that all three members origin from the city Leer in northern Germany and know each other since their time in school.

 The name they chose is probably an incorrect Latin expression that may be better translated as "The Mourning Three" or "The Grieving Three".

 "Dedicated To A New Dawn", their first cassette, was self-released on their own Baracken Records in 1988, soon followed by many more cassette works on labels like ZNS, Tonspur and Audiofile, and a lot of compilations appearances.

 In 1993 Korm Plastics (a label ran by Frans de Waard) released the very first "overground" Maeror Tri album "Multiple Personality Disorder" a concept CD divided in four long parts recorded back in 1991 that fully showcase their mastery in distorting and layering guitar sounds.
-It was soon followed by "Meditamentum", a collection of selected tape tracks recorded from 1988 to 1993.
+It was soon followed by "Meditamentum", a collection of tracks from their first six cassette releases recorded between 1988 and 1993.